Zlobin/test-case-js-1/README.md

 # test-case-js-1

 # How to check:
-clone this repo and open index.html in browser.
+clone or download this repo and open index.html in browser.